 Higher government spend on infrastructure development projects generatelarge scale employment opportunities for both skilled and unskilled work force and variousindustry players.
 This enables infrastructure sector transformation as well as accelerateIndia's socio-economic progress.

 Challenges Risks and Concerns

-The Company consistently continues to mitigate business risks by insuring its assetsand follows conservative financial profile by following prudent business practices.
+Even though Company has been serving primarily to single largestcustomer over years and there are presently no expansion plans on the anvil Company hasalways been proactive in mitigating business risks with appropriate risk managementframework and conservative financial profile backed by prudent business practices.
 Withits strong financials and past track record the Company is well positioned to managethose risks.

 Human Resource Development